Skip to main content

 )

-From this moment on, input and output traffic for this model will pass through the gateway.
+From this point on, all traffic for this model passes through the gateway.

 Congratulations, you have configured the gateway and integrated it into your application!